Does My Cat Have Fleas? What You Need to Know About Cat Flea Control and How Brewer's Yeast Can Keep a Cat Healthy

 - Brush your cat’s coat

-Health Benefits of Brewer's yeast
+Health Properties of Brewer's Yeast for Cats

 Cats can suffer allergic reactions to flea bites, and bites can even lead to blood problems.